MagMillen-Dutka/CineMe/README.md

 Although we have encountered many difficulties this does not mean it is a failed project in fact many of our difficulties embraced change and improvements to our output in the project.

-- We are ambitious to connect persoanly with the project and as a whole team meaning development is not over.
+- We've been ambitious to connect personaly with the project and as a whole team meaning development is not over.

 - Taught and learnt with each others knowledge and mistakes.
 To continue our collaboration.